grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-04.png)

 <!--note syntax for these?-->
 Note that the Reduce expression above is needed.
-Without it, when previewing the results, Grafana would display invalid format of evaluation results for the alert definition B: looks like time series data, only reduced data can be alerted on.
+Without it, when previewing the results, Grafana would display `invalid format of evaluation results for the alert definition B: looks like time series data, only reduced data can be alerted on`.

 💡Tip: In case your locale is still stubbornly using Fahrenheit, we can modify the above Flux query by adding (before the aggregateWindow statement) a map() function to to convert (or map) the values from °C to °F.  Note that we are not creating a new field.
 We are simply remapping the existing value.